astronomer/astro-blog/posts/an-airflow-story-1.md

 Any custom packages you want (CLIs, SDKs, etc.) can be added to packages.txt.

 ## Getting Github Data

 You can follow along by cloning [this repo](https://github.com/astronomerio/open-example-dags) of example DAGs and pointing to it when starting Open.

 All the heavy lifting in Airflow is done with hooks and operators.
-Hooks are an interface to external systems (APIs, DBs, etc) and operators are units of logc.
+Hooks are an interface to external systems (APIs, DBs, etc) and operators are units of logic.

 Since the Github API takes HTTP requests, writing the hook is simply going to be wrapping around the code you'd usually write to hit the Github API.
 ```